jstreifel-33/reading-notes/code-401-python/class-29.md

 An **adjacency list** is the most common representation of graphs, and is a collection of linked lists or arrays listing all connected vertices for each vertex.

-While linked lists are great for this, and array of arrays serves just well.
+While linked lists are great for this, and array of arrays serves just as well.
 Maybe even a dictionary in Python, honestly.

 ## Weighted Graphs